hieptrinh96/Oddjobs/README.md

   - Styling of the navbar and buttons are from [Bootstrap](https://getbootstrap.com/)

 # Icebox:
-  - [ ] Implement being able to submit the desired job via email to the job poster.
+  - [ ] Implement the ability to submit the desired job via email to the job poster.
   - [ ] Implement a dark mode.
+  - [ ] Implement user verification to ensure account are authentic and not bots.